Magnum424/DataStructures/README.md

 1. A generic node ready to use on different structures.
 2. A generic linked list with a simple custom iterator.
 3. A generic stack with a variety of methods to use.
+4. A binary search tree with numeric values